 While keeping one hand holding down the drawing, gently lift up the clear plastic and place the piece of appliqué underneath so that it lines up with the drawing.
 Here you can see that I have already stitched some pieces onto the foundation fabric.

 Here is a close up of the top part of Sunbonnet Sue's red hat laid underneath the clear plastic drawing.
-See how it lines up with the marking pen. don’t forget that there is an eighth of an inch seam allowance around the template so make sure you accommodate this when lining up each piece.
+See how it lines up with the marking pen.
+Don't forget there is an eighth of an inch seam allowance around the template so make sure you accommodate this when lining up each piece.

 I buy this clear plastic from Jo-Anns.
 It comes in a roll and you can buy as many yards as you wish.
 Sharpie pens stick to the surface but I have noticed that with much use the lines do smudge and wear away so keep an eye on it.
 All you need to do is touch up the drawing occasionally.

 Pin the piece onto the foundation fabric every half inch or so with glass head applique pins.
 I prefer these tiny pins as the thread does not catch so badly when stitching.
 If you want to be thorough you can baste instead of pinning.
-However life is too short and I have found that distortion is minimal if the pins are inserted carefully where the fabric extends beyond the freezer paper.
+However life is too short and I have found distortion is minimal if the pins are inserted carefully where the fabric extends beyond the freezer paper.

 You can also use brass sequin pins which are only half an inch long.